5punk/delivery-platform-monitor/README.md

 #### Push Notifications

 You can use a service like [Pushover](https://support.pushover.net/i29-e-mailing-notifications-to-your-devices) that supports an email gateway to push notifications to a device or a group of devices.

+## Tracking

+Anonymous Usage collected

+No restaurant / store IDs, names, device information or locations or any of that sort of data collected
+Just the basic running statistics to help optimize and improve future work

+You can always [opt out](https://github.com/5punk/food-service-monitor/blob/master/src/config/track.js#L6), but sending anonymous data will benefit everyone.